saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 008.md

 > We learn of the story of the previous owner of the Manor.
 He seems very rich and has investments in three towns in the Acentum Empire.
 He was a Fire Mage. *He has most of his fortune in a lake near Mantria*.

-The other room has a map.
+- The other room has a map.
 It has golden circles of Hornbach, the former Capital city and Cortvilly the current Capital city, as well as a volcano.
 In addition it has two golden circles with no currently known towns.
 The circles are connected.
-I transcribe the map with my writing kit.
+I [[Tabletop/Campaigns/And A Thousand Years More/Inventory/Notes/Ley Lines\|transcribe the map]] with my [[Tabletop/Campaigns/And A Thousand Years More/Inventory/Misc/Writing Kit\|Writing Kit]].

-The room also has a globe containing the world map.
-I recognize that the points all align with Ley Lines, potentially allowing teleportation between them.
+- The room also has a globe containing the world map.
+I recognize that the points all align with [[Tabletop/Campaigns/And A Thousand Years More/Inventory/Notes/Ley Lines\|Ley Lines]], potentially allowing teleportation between them.
 The volcano also has a large cave system.

 ---